developer-onizuka/serviceMesh/README.md

                                                                                                              in the cluster1 or2
 ```

 # 5-1.
-How to join virtual machines into the mesh
+How to join virtual machines into the mesh in different network
 https://istio.io/latest/docs/setup/install/virtual-machine/

 # 5-1-1.
 Create Secrets in kubernetes cluster